loadtest4j/loadtest4j/docs/java.md

 ## Custom assertions

-Follow the AssertJ [custom assertions guide](https://joel-costigliola.github.io/assertj/assertj-core-custom-assertions.html) to write assertions on `Result` which are relevant to your [SLA](concepts/sla.md).
+Follow the AssertJ [custom assertions guide](https://joel-costigliola.github.io/assertj/assertj-core-custom-assertions.html) to write assertions on `Result` which are relevant to your [SLO](concepts/slo.md).

 Note: The custom assertions class must be proxied through `SoftAssertions` for the same reason as normal assertions.

 ## Advanced: One assertion per test

-This style might be more readable if your SLA has many requirements.
+This style might be more readable if your SLO has many requirements.

 ```java
 @Category(LoadTest.class)